isc-projects/kea/doc/sphinx/kea-messages.rst

     building extended info tables with %1 sanity check level, tables %2

 Logged at debug log level 40.
-A debug message issued when the server is building extended info tables.
+This debug message is issued when the server is building extended info tables.
 The extended info sanity check level and the fact tables are enabled or disabled are displayed.